ninyancat13/models/faq.md

 https://stackoverflow.com/questions/31593201/how-are-iloc-and-loc-different/31593712#31593712

-### Why pandas python syntax can seem inconsistent (compared to a similar package such as dplr in R)?
+### Why Pandas Python syntax can seem inconsistent (compared to a similar package such as dplr in R)?
 Example of differences:
 ```
 iris